 Beginning in 2004 and continuing through January 2007, we sold several cable systems which reflects our strategy to divest geographically non-strategic assets to allow for more efficient operations, while also increasing our liquidity.
 In 2004, we sold cable systems representing a total of approximately 228,500 analog video customers.
+In

-In 2005, we closed the sale of certain cable systems representing a total of approximately 33,000 analog video customers.
-In January 2007, we completed the sale of additional cable systems representing a pproximately 34,400 analog video customers.
+2005, we closed the sale of certain cable systems representing a total of approximately 33,000 analog video customers, and in 2006, we sold cable systems serving a total of approximately 390,300 analog video customers.
+In January 2007, we completed the sale of additional cable systems representing approximately 34,400 analog video customers.
 As a result of these sales we have improved our geographic footprint by reducing our number of headends, increasing the number of customers per headend, and reducing the number of states in which the majority of our customers reside.